Medicine Traditions

 Preparation:

 The gums are macerated overnight in Honey-water or Wine, then strained; these are then mixed with the Honey (3 lbs., 3 oz., & 5 drams) and boiled gently together, after which the others in powder are gradually added, stirring consistently, adding the Saffron, Agaric and Colocynth alone at the end.
-Form an electuary S.A.
+Form an electuary.

 Function: